influxdata/telegraf/docs/EXTERNAL_PLUGINS.md

      1. Configuration to run your external plugin with [inputs.execd](/plugins/inputs/execd), [processors.execd](/plugins/processors/execd) or [outputs.execd](/plugins/outputs/execd)
      1. Note that restart or reload of Telegraf is required
+  1. Submit your plugin by opening a PR to add your external plugin to the [/EXTERNAL_PLUGINS.md](/EXTERNAL_PLUGINS.md) list.
+Please include the plugin name, link to the plugin repository, and a short description of the plugin.